rngesus-wept/puflantu/artifacts/basic_verbs.md

 * Kel loves orange soda (Kenan and Kel)
 * Because you loved me (Celine Dion)

+## Like

+*Note that Perflontus uses "to please" as in "Board games please me", rather than "I like board games".*

+* How do you like them apples?
+(Good Will Hunting)

 ## Come
 * Y'all come back now ya hear?
 (Green Acres)
 * We come in peace (The Day the Earth Stood Still)